Meet the Team

 Dr. Herrera's research and clinical interests include human performance, disruptive technologies, concussion, sports related injuries, electrodiagnostic studies, and fluoroscopic guided spine and joint intervention.
 His interventional procedures include but are not limited to interlaminar and transforaminal epidural injections, discography, and radiofrequency neurotomy.

 Director of Innovation for Rehabilitation and Human Performance

 Dr. Putrino is physical therapist with a PhD in Neuroscience.
 He worked as a clinician in Australia, before moving to the United States to study computational neuroscience at Harvard Medical School, MIT and NYU.
 He has served as a faculty member at Weill-Cornell Medicine and Burke Medical Research Institute.
-He is currently the Director of Rehabilitation Innovation for the Mount Sinai Health System, and an Assistant Professor of Rehabilitation and Human Performance at the Icahn School of Medicine at Mount Sinai.
+He is currently the Director of Rehabilitation Innovation for the Mount Sinai Health System, and an Associate Professor of Rehabilitation and Human Performance at the Icahn School of Medicine at Mount Sinai.
 He works to develop innovative technology solutions for individuals in need of better healthcare accessibility.
 He consults with the Red Bull High Performance division to use evidence-based technologies to improve athletic performance.
 He is also the “Chief Mad Scientist” of Not Impossible Labs, a group that crowd-sources accessible technological solutions for high-impact humanitarian problems.
 David’s research has been featured on the ABC, Sport’s Illustrated, the Wall Street Journal, the BBC, Time Magazine, TEDx, Wired and the LA Times to name just a few.
 He is the author of Hacking Health: How to make money and save lives in the HealthTech world, which is available from Amazon and Springer-Nature.

 Adena Neglia, RDN